dylanjones784/Markdown-Guide/BestPractiseGuide.md

 In context, a strong validation means that the two resources with the same ETag are identical, byte-for-byte.
 Strongly validated ETags allow for caching of partial responses.

-Two resources with the same weakly validated ETag means that the representations are semantically the same, but not byte-for-byte, meaning it should not be allowed for caching.
+Two resources with the same weakly validated ETag means that the representations are semantically the same, but not byte-for-byte, meaning it should not be allowed for caching. **What does this even mean??**

 Can use an MD5 Hash generator < hyperlink https://www.md5hashgenerator.com/>
 Developers would be expected to have a service or library that can create the ETag.